Artistry Reflecting Research

 Terrazzo lets you use color, material accents, and custom art to illustrate the tale, complementing the furnishings and lighting while bringing continuity and character to the story.

-The terrazzo design for Northwestern Technological Institute J Wing Infill included six colors and featured an original artist’s design waterjet cut out of metal strip.
+The terrazzo design for Northwestern Technological Institute J Wing Infill included six colors and featured an original artist’s design from metal strip using a waterjet process.
 These designs were developed to reflect the ongoing research in the building’s labs.